-If you’re a King of the Hill fan, then you may remember the episode about the renaissance faire.
-Hank goes to sell the “King” propane, only to find himself – and wife Peggy – cast inside a time-warp dork fest.
-While there will always be people who think the Ren Faire is dorky or weird, it’s actually a pretty fun and chill time.
-Not only do the workers/volunteers dress up in period garb, so do many of the paying customers who come to enjoy the fair (my mother and stepfather, among them).
-While my friend Jim and I did not dress up (because the cost of each piece of clothing is outrageous ), we didn’t feel out of place in the slightest.
+Aww Renaissance Fairs.
+King of the Hill fans may remember the hilarious episode where Hank goes to sell the “King” propane, only to find himself – and wife Peggy – cast inside a time-warp dork fest.
+While there will always be people who think the Ren Faire is “dorky” or “weird”, it’s actually quite fun and a chill time.
+Not only do the workers/volunteers dress up in period garb, so do many of the paying customers (some of my family among them).
+While my friend Jim and I did not dress up (because the cost of each piece of clothing is outrageous ), we still had an amazing time.

-Renaissance faires are held all over the United States, and I’m sure in many other countries as well.
-We went to the one in Irwindale, California, at the Santa Fe Dam Recreation Area, about 30 minutes from Los Angeles, give or take for traffic.
+Renaissance faires are held all over the United States, and we went to the one in Irwindale, California.
+It’s held at the Santa Fe Dam Recreation Area, about 30 minutes from Los Angeles.
 This Ren faire claims to be “the original Renaissance Pleasure Faire”, and it’s so intricate and gigantic that I think they may be telling the truth.
 Admission is $29.95 for adults, $15 for children ages 5-12 (4 and under are free), and $28.95 for seniors or military members with I.D.
 Discounts are available if you pre-order.
 It costs $10 for general parking, or an extra $20 ($30 total) for “preferred parking”.
-The general parking is in a large dirt lot and can be a bit of a walk to the entrance, but if you’re able-bodied, don’t splurge for the extra $20.
-It’s simply not worth it.
+The general parking is in a large dirt lot and is somewhat of a walk to the entrance.
 The fair runs from the first week of April until the third week of May (total of 6 weeks) and is only held on Saturday and Sunday.
-You can imagine that this means it’s going. to. be. packed.
-And it was.
+Yes, it was packed.

 The crowds at the Ren Faire rival those at Universal Studios, Disneyland, or any other major theme park.
-It’s not impossible to walk around, but you’re certainly not going to be able to wander around aimlessly without smashing into someone.
-Despite being held in April and May, given that it’s southern California – and SoCal is hot all year around – expect it to be hot.
-There is limited, to no shade throughout the fair, and the shaded parts are swamped by people (but to be fair, the whole place is basically swamped by people).
+Its not unpleasant, per se, but it’s also likely not anyone’s preference.
+Also, despite being held in April and May, it’s southern California, so expect it to be on the warmer side.
+There is limited shade throughout the fair, so the shaded parts will likely be swamped by people.

 For those who’ve never been to Renaissance faire, it’s not just people running around pretending to be kings and knights.
 Well, there’s definitely some of that, but a main component is the booths full of things for sale.
-The booths are endless at this Ren Faire.
-People come from all over to sell their goods (usually handmade), and the merchandise ranges from period clothing and accessories, to hats, stained glass windows, jewelry, flower crowns, beads, drawings and other art, swords, furniture, rugs, metal items made the old-fashioned way by a blacksmith and fire, candy and other foods like jam or jelly, children’s toys, and much… much… more.
-I would say that 80% of the Ren Faire is people trying to push their stuff for semi-ridiculous prices.
-The other 20% is rides, events (like jousting and aerial acrobatics), games (like archery), shows (like fire eating), and hands-on things like craft classes.
+The booths are endless and people come from all over to sell their – usually handmade – goods, and the merchandise ranges from period clothing, to hats, stained glass windows, jewelry, flower crowns, beads, artwork, swords, furniture, rugs, metal items, candy, foods like jam or jelly, children’s toys, and much more.
+Approximately, 80% of the Ren Faire is vendors trying to peddle their goods, while the other 20% is rides, events like jousting and aerial acrobatics, games, shows like fire eating, and craft classes.

-Of course, as is true of everything in a capitalistic society, many of these costs extra (like classes and games).
-However, the events and shows are free (they do accept, and encourage, tips).
-We didn’t sit and watch any shows because, well frankly, it was too damn hot.
+Of course, things like the classes and games cost extra, however, the events and shows are free (they do accept – and encourage – tips).
+We didn’t watch any shows because, frankly, it was too hot.
 We did glance at them as we were walking by and we saw the fire eater, belly dancers balancing swords on their heads, and singing groups.
 They perform these shows periodically throughout the day, and at the entrance they hand out a schedule.

-Two events we did stop to watch were jousting and aerial acrobatics.
-I didn’t have high hopes for the jousting because of course it’s fake, but I was pleasantly surprised by how entertaining it was, as well as how talented the riders were.
-They did various jousting games, like sticking their pole through a tiny little hoop as they rode past (I apologize, I don’t know the technical term), and “hitting” each other in the chest with their lances (the “jousting”).
-Of course, this isn’t real, so they must take precautions not to harm one another, so they are only hitting a small wooden plate that is strapped to their chest/shoulder area instead of trying to actually kill each other or knock the other person off his horse.
-The whole show lasts around 20 to 25 minutes and was surprisingly lighthearted and comical.
-Afterwards, the “knights” brought their horses over to the fence, so people could pet them, as well as take pictures with them.
-They were all very nice and I highly recommend watching the jousting show.
+We did watch the jousting and aerial acrobatics shows.
+I was pleasantly surprised by how entertaining the jousting was, as well as how talented the riders were.
+They did various jousting games, like sticking their pole through a tiny little hoop as they rode past and “jousting”.
+They’d strategically hit a small wooden plate strapped to the lower shoulder area instead of trying to actually violently knock each other off the horse.
+The whole show lasts around 20/25 minutes and was lighthearted, fun, and comical.
+Afterwards, the “knights” brought their horses over to the fence, so people could pet them.
+They were all very nice and I highly recommend the jousting show!

-All-in-all, if you’re ever in an area that is putting on a “renaissance pleasure faire” I’d highly suggest going (if you go to this one, go in April- when the temps are cooler).
-It’s a fun time, kids go absolutely gaga over it, there are games and rides, a lot of food, and even more shopping.
-If dressing up tickles your fancy, don’t be ashamed to dress up here!
-Truthfully, the people who aren’t dressed up stick out more than the people who are.
-It’s a great place to let your artistic side run wild, buy a bunch of s*ht you don’t need, and just have some ye’ time ole fun.
+Overall, if you’re ever in an area that is putting on a “renaissance pleasure faire” I’d highly suggest going.
+It’s a fun time, kids love it, there are games and rides, lots of food, and even more shopping.
+Also, don’t be ashamed to dress up here!
+Truthfully, the people who aren’t dressed up stick out more than the people who are 😅.
+It’s a great place to let your artistic side run wild, buy stuff you don’t really need, and just have some ye’ time ole fun.